notescs/notescs.github.io/content/dsa/counting-bits/index.md

 category: "Data Structures & Algorithms"
 tags:
   - "cpp"
-  - "medium"
+  - "Difficulty: Medium"
-  - "bit-manipulation"
+  - "Bit Manipulation"
-  - "dynamic-programming"
+  - "Dynamic Programming"
 description: "Given a number n, count the number of 1's in the binary representation of each number from 0 to n."
 ---